Certified Source Blog

 Keep Your Composure

 Even if something is said that rubs you the wrong way, it is important to remain level-headed throughout the duration of the conversation with your boss.
-Once it’s over, it is ok to head home and vent all you want but try to refrain doing it during your meeting.
+Once it’s over, it is ok to head home and vent all you want but try to refrain from doing it during your meeting.
 If the conversation elevates in intensity, take the time to bring it back down to acceptable levels and remain in control throughout the entire process.
 Why Certified?

 At Certified Source, we go above and beyond to make sure our clients are protected and experience service excellence.
 All of our staff members are Certified Staffing Professionals credentialed by the American Staffing Association.
 For more information, view all current job positions available.